cheqd/product-docs/guides/using-on-ledger-resources-to-support-anoncreds/creddef-object.md

 Rather than using a composite string for the CredDef Resource ID.
 The cheqd AnonCreds object method uses a UUID to identify the CredDef Object Content which includes additional CredDef Object Content Metadata, providing the required fields for equivalence with Hyperledger Indy implementations.

-For example, the following DID URL is cheqd's representation of a `cred_def_id`:
+For example, the following DID URL is cheqd's representation of a `credDefId`:

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J/resources/77465164-5646-42d9-9a0a-f7b2dcb855c0`

+Another supported format for a `credDefId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListEntryId` from the same root.

+This format uses query-based syntax, for example:

+`did:cheqd:mainnet:<IssuerDid>?resourceName=<resourceName>&resourceType=<resourceType>`

+For example:

+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsCredDef`

 ### Understanding Request vs Response formats